dlueth/qoopido.js/README.md

 		}
 	}

-	provide(definition).when('/qoopido/base');
+	provide(definition)
+		.when('/qoopido/base');
 }());
 ```

-This example shows the module ```/app/test``` which we already know as the first dependency of the prior example.
-As with the inline module the ```definition``` factory will receive all dependencies as arguments passed so they are in scope of the actual module.
+This example illustrates a module named ```/app/test``` which we already know as the first dependency of the prior example.
+As with the inline module the ```definition``` function will receive all dependencies as arguments passed so they are in scope of the actual module.

 ### Extending modules
 Beside simply providing means to demand and provide modules Qoopido.js also offers an easy, nice and flexible, prototype based inheritance/extension mechanism for you to use.
-This is especially of great use if you, like myself, prefer small modular/atomic modules that are easily combinable over big, unmaintainable monolitic scripts.
+This is especially great if you, like myself, prefer small modular/atomic modules that are easily combinable over big, unmaintainable monolitic scripts.

 Extension is absolutely dead simple.
 Let us rewrite the prior example making the module ```/app/test``` extend the ```base``` module of Qoopido.js: